lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 {: #Fig-ProtocolArchi3 title='SCHC over the Radio link'}

 ## SCHC over No-Access Stratum (NAS)
-The NGW-MME conveys mainly control signaling between the Dev and the cellular network [TGPP24301].
+The NGW-MME conveys mainly control signaling between the Dev-UE and the cellular network [TGPP24301].
 The network transports this traffic on top of the radio link.

 This kind of flow supports data transmissions to reduce the overhead when transmitting infrequent small quantities of data.
 This transmission is known as Data over No-Access Stratum (DoNAS) or Control Plane CIoT EPS optimization.
-In DoNAS, the Dev uses the pre-established security and piggyback small uplink data into the initial uplink message and uses an additional message to receive downlink small data response.
+In DoNAS, the Dev-UE uses the pre-established security and piggyback small uplink data into the initial uplink message and uses an additional message to receive downlink small data response.

 The NGW-MME performs the data encryption from the network side in a DoNAS PDU.
 Depending on the data type signaled indication (IP or non-IP data), the network allocates an IP address or establishes a direct forwarding path.
 DoNAS is regulated under rate control upon previous agreement, meaning that a maximum number of bits per unit of time is agreed upon per device subscription beforehand and configured in the device.

 The system will use DoNAS when a terminal in a power-saving state requires a short transmission and receives an acknowledgment or short feedback from the network.
-Depending on the size of buffered data to transmit, the Dev might deploy the connected mode transmissions instead, limiting and controlling the DoNAS transmissions to predefined thresholds and a good resource optimization balance for the terminal and the network.
+Depending on the size of buffered data to transmit, the Dev-UE might deploy the connected mode transmissions instead, limiting and controlling the DoNAS transmissions to predefined thresholds and a good resource optimization balance for the terminal and the network.
 The support for mobility of DoNAS is present but produces additional overhead.
 The Appendix gives additional details of DoNAS.

 ### SCHC Entities Placing
 SCHC may reside in the Non-Access Stratum (NAS) protocol layer in this scenario.
 The same principles as for Radio link transmissions apply here as well.
 The main difference is the physical placing of the SCHC entities on the network side as the NGW-MME resides in the core network and is the terminating node for NAS instead of the eNB.